-- 1. All AMA drug policy positions should uniformly address the fact that surveys show almost all Australians do not approve of illicit drug use.
-Australians want less drugs, not more, and the AMA should discard policies that increase use/do not work - 2.
+- 1. All Queensland drug policy positions should uniformly address the fact that surveys show almost all Australians do not approve of illicit drug use.
+Australians want less drugs, not more, and Queensland must discard policies that increase use/do not work - 2.
 Decriminalisation characteristically creates increased drug use, not less.
-Portugal's decriminalisation experiment has seen increasing illicit drug use - 3.
+Portugal's decriminalisation and treatment nexus has seen strongly increased illicit drug use - 3.
 Decriminalisation has been specifically used as an incremental step towards drug legalisation, which in the US has markedly increased cannabis use and associated social problems - 4.
-The most recent Cochrane Collaboration review on methadone found it does not reduce overdose mortality or criminality, the very things it was employed to reduce - 5.
-The world's most authoritative review of needle programs by the US IOM, which has historically been sympathetic to these programs, shows no protective effect - 6.
-The science on injecting rooms shows no success across a broad range of outcomes - 7.
-The only studies on ecstasy deaths in Australia indicate that ecstasy itself causes almost every pill death, while pill testing does in fact promote ecstasy use the very substance causing almost all deaths
+The drug causing more mental health issues than any other cannabis must see a concerted QLD media campaign launched highlighting its causality with psychosis - 5.
+Harm reduction interventions which fail in systematic reviews need phasing out - a.
+The most recent Cochrane Collaboration review on methadone found it does not reduce overdose mortality or criminality, the very things it was employed to reduce - b.
+The world's most authoritative review of needle programs by the US IOM, which has historically been sympathetic to these programs, shows no protective effect - c.
+The science on injecting rooms shows no success across a broad range of outcomes - d.
+The only studies on ecstasy deaths in Australia indicate that ecstasy itself causes almost every pill death, while pill testing does in fact promote ecstasy use the very substance causing almost all deaths - 6.
+The Icelandic model of resilience-based drug prevention must be reliably trialled in Queensland schools and rehabilitation places increased as per the Swedish model